-- The ECB state that Greece need to restore competitiveness through reducing wage costs, but this could entail many years of deflation, high unemployment and low growth. (see: problem of two speed Europe)
+- The ECB state that Greece needs to restore competitiveness through reducing wage costs, but this could entail many years of deflation, high unemployment and low growth. (see: problem of two speed Europe)

-- Greece should never have been allowed in to the Eurozone.
-There economy is not harmonised with the core Eurozone economies.
+- Greece should never have been allowed into the Eurozone.
+Their economy is not harmonised with the core Eurozone economies.
 Debt, interest rates and unit labour costs are far too high.

 - Iceland has shown stronger recovery from its financial crisis despite bank defaults and large depreciation.

 - It is difficult to leave the Euro, it could lead to capital flight as Greeks move savings and currency offshore into the Eurozone to protect the value of the currency.
 See: Could you exit the Euro?

 - A debt default and decision to abandon the Euro would be a serious blow to the reputation of the Greek economy, it could make it difficult to borrow in future (though you may argue that their reputation is already damaged and really markets are pricing in a partial default)